paddingtonchiguvare/loan-application/README.md

 ## Training process

 The tain loan data, train payment data and the test loan data were read in a jupyter notebook.
 We categorized the performance using the criteria mentioned above.
 However, it was discovered that the dataset was imbalanced.
-More than ..% of the loan applications in the training dataset were paid on time, ... % were paid late but before 15 days, ...% were not paid at all or part of the loan was paid.
+Roughly, 97,1 % of the loan applications in the training dataset were paid on time, 2.8 % were paid late but before 15 days, 0.079 % were not paid at all or part of the loan was paid.
 We oversampled the data to increase the size of the rare samples.

 Identifier columns such as loan_id, business_id and credit_officer_id were not used in the training process.
 The columns used in the training process are the columns available before the loan is appproved.
 Numerical coulmns were scaled using a a stand scaler and categorical variables were converted to dummy variables.